Childcare programs

 -

-Practical Life Skills: Some programs teach practical skills like gardening, cooking, and caring for animals, helping children develop a sense of responsibility and connection to their environment.
+Practical Life Skills: We immerse toddlers in practical skills like gardening, cooking, and caring for animals, helping children develop a sense of responsibility and connection to their environment.

 -

-Sensory Engagement: Nature provides a rich sensory experience that is often lacking in traditional indoor settings.
-Children use all their senses to engage with the world around them, which is a key component of early brain development.
+Sensory Engagement: Nature provides a rich sensory experience.
+Children use their senses to engage with the world around them, which is a key component of early brain development.

 Benefits for Toddlers